Dhyana in Buddhism: Samadhi

-According to Henepola Gunaratana, the term "jhana" is closely connected with "samadhi", which is generally rendered as "concentration".
+According to Henepola Gunaratana, the term "jhāna" is closely connected with "samadhi", which is generally rendered as "concentration".
 The word "samadhi" is almost interchangeable with the word "samatha", serenity.
-According to Gunaratana, in the widest sense the word samadhi is being used for the practices which lead to the development of serenity.
-In this sense, samadhi and jhana are close in meaning.
+According to Gunaratana, in the widest sense the word samadhi is used for the practices which lead to the development of serenity.
+In this sense, samadhi and jhāna are close in meaning.
 Nevertheless, they are not exactly identical, since "certain differences in their suggested and contextual meanings prevent unqualified identification of the two terms."
-Samadhi signifies only one mental factor, namely one-pointedness, while the word "jhana" encompasses the whole state of consciousness, "or at least the whole group of mental factors individuating that meditative state as a jhana."
+Samadhi signifies only one mental factor, namely one-pointedness, while the word "jhāna" encompasses the whole state of consciousness, "or at least the whole group of mental factors individuating that meditative state as a jhana."
 Furthermore, according to Gunaratana, samadhi involves "a wider range of reference than jhana", noting that "the Pali exegetical tradition recognizes three levels of samadhi: preliminary concentration (parikammasamadhi) [...] access concentration (upacarasamadhi) [...] and absorption concentration (appanasamadhi)."

 Development and application of concentration

-According to the Pāli canon commentary, access/neighbourhood concentration (upacāra-samādhi) is a stage of meditation that the meditator reaches before entering into jhāna.
+According to the Pāli canon commentarial tradition, access/neighbourhood concentration (upacāra-samādhi) is a stage of meditation that the meditator reaches before entering into jhāna.
 The overcoming of the five hindrances mark the entry into access concentration.
 Access concentration is not mentioned in the discourses of the Buddha, but there are several suttas where a person gains insight into the Dhamma on hearing a teaching from the Buddha.

 According to Tse-fu Kuan, at the state of access concentration, some meditators may experience vivid mental imagery, which is similar to a vivid dream.
 They are as vivid as if seen by the eye, but in this case the meditator is fully aware and conscious that they are seeing mental images.
-According to Tse-fu Kuan, this is discussed in the early texts, and expanded upon in Theravāda commentaries.
+Tse-fu Kuan grounds this view in the early texts, with further explication to be found in the Theravāda commentaries.

 According to Venerable Sujivo, as the concentration becomes stronger, the feelings of breathing and of having a physical body will completely disappear, leaving only pure awareness.
 At this stage inexperienced meditators may become afraid, thinking that they are going to die if they continue the concentration, because the feeling of breathing and the feeling of having a physical body has completely disappeared.
-They should not be so afraid and should continue their concentration in order to reach "full concentration" (jhāna).
+Sujivo explains that this fear is needless and that the practitioner should instead continue concentration, in order to reach "full concentration" (jhāna).

 A meditator should first master the lower jhānas, before they can go into the higher jhānas.
 According to Nathan Katz, the early suttas state that "the most exquisite of recluses" is able to attain any of the jhānas and abide in them without difficulty.

-According to the contemporary Vipassana-movement, the jhāna state cannot by itself lead to enlightenment as it only suppresses the defilements.
+In the doctrine of the contemporary Vipassana movement, the jhāna state cannot by itself lead to enlightenment as it only suppresses the defilements.
 Meditators must use the jhāna state as an instrument for developing wisdom by cultivating insight, and use it to penetrate the true nature of phenomena through direct cognition, which will lead to cutting off the defilements and nibbana.